Alfresco/docs-alfresco/content-services/latest/upgrade/index.md

 Before performing an upgrade or applying a Service Pack, make sure you check the recommended upgrade path and the prerequisites checklist.
 As a part of upgrade, you need to validate and test to ensure that the Alfresco upgrade was successful.

+Care should be taken when upgrading from any previous releases of Community Edition.
+There are some steps that should be reviewed and planned before you upgrade.
+Familiarize yourself with the guidance below and then plan your upgrade.
+In particular, ensure that the following steps are completed before you start:

+* Ensure that you have a functional backup of your Alfresco repository and database, before starting the upgrade process.
+* Download and run the [Alfresco Extension Inspector](https://github.com/Alfresco/alfresco-extension-inspector/blob/master/README.md){:target="_blank"} <!--DOCS LINK-->to understand which customization or library items need to be reviewed or updated to support the upgrade.
+* Review all new and deprecated features included in the Release Notes.
+Customers can access these from the [Support Portal](https://support.alfersco.com){:target="_blank"}.
+* Review and implement the new supported stack options, and update as necessary for the new deployment.

-To upgrade from a previous version of Content Services to a later version, see [upgrade process](#upgrade-process).
+To upgrade from a previous version of Content Services to a later version, see the [upgrade process](#upgrade-process).

 ## Upgrade paths